Skinny Guy Workout Plan

 One reason I liked Mike Westerdal’s ‘Unlock Your Hip Flexors’ guide is that it offered multiple options as alternatives for a skinny guy workout plan.

-If you want to do an exercise or workout, Jason suggests various ideas – buying equipment, re-purposing something around the house, or even doing an equivalent exercise without using equipment at all.
+If you want to do an exercise or workout, Mike suggests various ideas – buying equipment, re-purposing something around the house, or even doing an equivalent exercise without using equipment at all.

 That’s nice.
 It lets you tailor a exercise routine to your circumstances.
 After all, not everyone is looking to spend a small fortune on bodybuilding!

 The best bet is to visit a sports store near home.
 Most shops have expert salespeople who can guide you to making the right choice.

 If that isn’t an option, you can order gym equipment online and have it delivered to your home.